farcaster-project/farcaster-node/doc/local-swap.md

 If you want to use your full nodes and infrastructure you can change the configuration to the following.

-Farcaster needs to connect to tree services to do actions on-chain and track on-chain events.
+Farcaster needs to connect to three services to do actions on-chain and track on-chain events.
 Needed services are: an `electrum server`, a `monero daemon`, and a `monero rpc wallet`.

 You can launch all the needed services locally by running the following commands: